 The main difference between an aggourodomata and a Greek salad (Horiatiki) is the Feta cheese, meaning that if you add a big piece of feta to a cucumber tomato salad then you make it a Greek salad.

 However, except the feta cheese, Greek salad usually has some more ingredients, like green peppers, olives, capers or broken rusks.
-In this athentic Greek salad 2 ways article you can see the traditional and a modern way to serve this salad.
+In this authentic Greek salad (Horiatiki) article you can see the traditional and a modern way to serve this salad.

 The basic ingredients for this cucumber tomato salad